Jonriivera/Udacity-Arcade-Game/README.md

 Use the arrows keys to move the player.

-The up key will move the player up.
+The up key will move the player up. <br />
-The down key will move the player down.
+The down key will move the player down. <br />
-The left key will move the player left.
+The left key will move the player left. <br />
-The right key will move the player right.
+The right key will move the player right. <br />